xolanintsibande/every-dashboard-begins-on-the-sales-floor/article/sales-to-dashboard.md

 I checked stock, rotated products, followed planograms, corrected pricing issues, supported promotions and helped customers.

 The work was operational.
 But every task produced information.

-- A product was available or unavailable.
-- A promotion was executed correctly or missed.
-- A shelf met the required standard or did not.
-- A product had the expected number of facings or did not.
+A product was available or unavailable.
+A promotion was executed correctly or missed.
+A shelf met the required standard or did not.
+A product had the expected number of facings or did not.

 Over time, I started seeing these activities differently.

 They were not separate tasks.
 Together, they created the operational conditions behind retail performance.

 The more time I spent on the sales floor, the more I saw the connection between daily FMCG execution and business performance.

----

-# People Before Products
+## People Before Products

 One of my strongest lessons from retail came from a merchandising negotiation involving Meal Solutions.

+*Image: From standard shelf placement to additional display space.*

 I wanted better visibility and additional space for the product.

-My first instinct was to focus on what I wanted:
+My first instinct was to focus on what I wanted: more visibility and better placement.

-**More visibility.
-Better placement.
-More space.**

 The conversation did not move forward as I expected.

-I realised that I was focused on my request instead of understanding the store's needs.
+I realised I was focused on my request instead of understanding the store's needs.

 So I changed my approach.

 I listened first.

-I tried to understand:

-- What the store was prioritising.
-- What space constraints it was managing.
-- What would make the placement commercially useful for both the store and the brand.
+I tried to understand what the store was prioritising, what space constraints they were managing and what would make the placement commercially useful for both the store and the brand.

 That changed the conversation.